Tuan Tuan and Yuan Yuan: Arrival in Taiwan and reaction

 Tuan Tuan and Yuan Yuan arrived in Taiwan aboard an EVA Air flight on December 23, 2008, and were transported to Taipei Zoo.
 The arrival of the pandas was met with intense public attention, described by the press as "Pandamania", with the pandas becoming instant celebrities.
-A variety of merchandise has already appeared, with even buses redecorated in panda-themed livery.
+A variety of merchandise appeared, with even buses redecorated in panda-themed livery.

-At the same time, there has also been political controversy.
-The opposition DPP continues to see the pandas as a propaganda move by Beijing.
+At the same time, there was political controversy.
+The opposition DPP saw the pandas as a propaganda move by Beijing.

 Health

 Tuan Tuan

 In October 2022, it was reported that one of the pandas, Tuan Tuan, was suffering from a serious health condition in his brain.
 In response, the ROC government (under DPP control since 2016) sought help and invited veterinary experts from mainland China to assess Tuan Tuan's situation as he moved into end-of-life care.
 Tuan Tuan was euthanized on November 19, 2022, after suffering multiple seizures brought on by lesions on his brain.